Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

         packagename, packagearch, version

-     c. package_json_report_writer: contains write_json_report module, which writes the JSON object to a JSON file The format of the JSON file is as follows:
+     c. package_json_report_writer: contains write_json_report module, which writes the JSON object to a JSON file

-        {
-         "packages": [
-          {
-           "package_name": "adwaita-icon-theme"
-           "version": "3.32.0"
-          }
-         ]
-        }

      d.
 COPYING: MIT license file

-## 6. Modify the json-report-generator-sources_1.00.bb recipe
+## 7. Modify the json-report-generator-sources_1.00.bb recipe
       a.
 Add the SUMMARY - description of the recipe

       b.
 Add LICENSE - License name